WadeBarnes/indy-node/sample/Network/README.md

 # Hands on Walkthrough

-This walkthrough goes through the detailed steps mentioned in [New Network](../../docs/source/NewNetwork/NewNetwork.md)
+This walkthrough goes through some of the detailed steps mentioned in [Setting up a New Network](../../docs/source/NewNetwork/NewNetwork.md)

+For the sake of simplicity this walkthrough runs all of the nodes on the local machine.
+As a result it uses the local python install version of some of the commands rather than the production level Debian package install version of the commands documented in the [Setting up a New Network](../../docs/source/NewNetwork/NewNetwork.md) guide.

 1. Open indy-cli by executing `indy-cli`